LKimS/BioSim/docs/further.rst

 Further Development
 ===================
+- Tracking single animal
+- Track center of population
+- Serialisation: using pickle
+- Parallelization: using multiprocessing/threading

 With this project we have created an simple simulation for the island.
 The project opens up for further development where additional variables can be